msassak/kallice/README.md

 executes the job and monitors execution.
 When the job is finished, the runner reports the results back to the master.

-There are different types of runners.
+Runners:

-simple: The simplest runner does a fork/exec and checks the return code.
+* simple: The simplest runner does a fork/exec and checks the return code.
 If it is non-zero, the job has failed.
-pipe: read from a pipe
+* pipe: read from a pipe
-file: monitor a file
+* file: monitor a file
-tap: read tap output
+* tap: read tap output
-http: look for a specific response to a request
+* http: look for a specific response to a request
-net: monitor fom a TCP or UDP socket
+* net: monitor fom a TCP or UDP socket
-unix-socket: monitor a UNIX socket
+* unix-socket: monitor a UNIX socket

 Producers:

-periodic (cron, tick, etc.)
+* periodic (cron, tick, etc.)
-http poller
+* http poller
-file watcher
+* file watcher

 ### Install